Lesson 1: Patenting Process Pre-filing Steps

 While it is advisable to engage a professional to help file the patent

 that is ultimately issued.
-This includes doing your homework before you start the patent filing process, which in this
+This process includes doing your homework before you start the patent-filing process, which, in this

 Write out your idea in detail

 It is important to write a detailed description of your idea.
 Describe how the invention works and try to explain what makes your invention new and unique.
-Draft your description as accurately and completely as possible, such that it reads like a technical definition of your invention.
-This process will not only allow you to have a stronger patent, it will help focus your prior art search (as described below)
+Draft your description as accurately and completely as possible so that it reads like a technical definition of your invention.
+This process will not only allow you to have a stronger patent but it will help focus your prior art search (as described below).

 Check if someone else has already filed a patent over your idea or has disclosed the idea in some publication

-Since novelty is a pre-requisite to a patent being filed, someone else can’t have come up with the idea first.
-To find out whether you are in fact the first person to have had the idea, you should start by looking at searchable patent databases like the Google Patents database to search for existing patents that anticipate your invention.
+Since novelty is a prerequisite to a patent being filed, no one else can have come up with the idea first.
+To find out whether you are, in fact, the first person to have had the idea, you should start by looking at searchable patent databases such as Google Patents to search for existing patents that anticipate your invention.
 You should also look at technical books and other relevant publications to see if someone else has already come up with your idea and shared it with the public.

-If a patent has already been filed that anticipates your invention or if there are other public materials that describe key aspects of your invention, then you may not be able to secure a patent.
-If you discover this early in the process then you will save yourself a lot of time and money.
+If a patent has already been filed that anticipates your invention, or if there are other public materials that describe key aspects of your invention, then you may not be able to secure a patent.
+If you discover this early in the process, you will save yourself a lot of time and money.

-It is important to note that doing a prior art search is not mandatory to filing your patent but if you conduct one and you find something that is relevant to your invention, you may have to disclose its existence when filing for a patent.
-For example, in the US, a failure to disclose could have adverse consequences for your patent (as we will discuss further below)
+It is important to note that doing a prior art search is not mandatory to filing your patent, but if you conduct one and you find something that is relevant to your invention, you may have to disclose its existence when filing for a patent.
+For example, in the United States, a failure to disclose could have adverse consequences for your patent (as we will discuss further below).

 Think about your business plan